IBRAHIMDANS/deisgnToken/README.md

 # Design token

-Deisgn system generate multiple token with style dictionary.
+Design system generate multiple token with style dictionary.

 The directory structure for tokens is as follows: